Cghlewis/crystal_site/content/talk/sssp_ecf/index.md

   - data management
 ---

-These are materials for a presentation given to the Society for the Study of School Psychology Early Career Forum
+These are materials for a presentation given to the Society for the Study of School Psychology Early Career Forum.

+This same talk was also given to the University of Washington, SMART Center on 2022-11-09.